Valerian and the City of a Thousand Planets: Home media

 Valerian and the City of a Thousand Planets was released online on 7 November 2017, and on Ultra HD Blu-ray, Blu-ray and DVD on 21 November 2017.

 Theme park attraction

-In 2018, Europa-Park added VR to its roller coaster, Eurosat - CanCan Coaster themed around Valerian as part of the roller coaster's refurbishment.
+In 2018, Europa-Park added VR to its roller coaster, Eurosat - CanCan Coaster themed around Valerian as part of the roller coaster's refurbishment before it closed in 2024 and reopened as a Phantom of the Opera-themed experience that same year.

 Soundtrack

 The official soundtrack for Valerian was released on 21 July 2017 on vinyl, CD, and download.
 The total duration of this soundtrack album is exactly the same number of minutes as the duration of the film itself — 137 minutes.